10 Tips to Increase Sibling Bonding

 • Pray together.
 If you have family devotions or Bible time, have your children pair up with a sibling at times.
 They can share requests and pray for each other.

 • Assign an older child to help a younger child with schoolwork or a skill they need to learn.
-For example, your older son could help his younger sister learn to tie her shoe or ride a bike.
+For example, the older brother could help his younger sister learn to tie her shoes or ride a bike.

 • Have your children learn to take turns vs share.
 You can set a timer.
 This makes it more of a cooperative effort.